 - Creativity: From the most creative minds, the most innovative ideas tend to be born.
 So why not give free rein to your creative side?

-- Organisation and planning: These skills are key to optimising your time and avoiding feeling like you don’t get around to everything.
+- Organisation and planning: These skills are key to optimizing your time and avoiding feeling like you don’t get around to everything.
 Good planning is usually reflected in results.

 - Change management: This is an especially valuable skill in these “Liquid Times”, described by sociologist Zygmunt Bauman in his book of the same name.
 His works look at changes in society and their effects on individuals.
 The ability to manage change and to deal with uncertainty can prove to be a great advantage.